Smart Contract Fundamentals Hub: EVM Execution, Solidity First Principles, and Mainnet-Ready Mental Models

 Execution

 Before anything else, understand what is actually running.
-A lot of confusion disappears once you stop thinking only in terms of syntax and start thinking in terms of execution context, function flow, transaction boundaries, and what the EVM is really doing.
+A lot of confusion disappears once you stop thinking only in terms of Solidity syntax and start thinking in terms of execution context, function flow, transaction boundaries, state access, and what the EVM is really doing.

 State

 Most contract mistakes become easier to reason about once you understand where truth lives and what it costs to change it.
-Storage is not just a detail.
-It shapes design, gas, and behavior.
+Storage is not just a technical detail.
+It shapes design, gas, testing, upgradeability, and contract behavior.

 Boundaries

 A contract rarely lives alone.
-Once you introduce standards, external calls, oracles, other contracts, or protocol integrations, “basic” understanding becomes much more important.
+Once you introduce standards, external calls, oracles, other contracts, protocol integrations, bridges, or DeFi dependencies, “basic” understanding becomes much more important.

 Cost and constraints

-Gas, network conditions, scaling limits, and environment differences are not advanced side topics.
-They affect how good engineers design from the start.
+Gas, network conditions, scaling limits, event logs, storage writes, and environment differences are not advanced side topics.
+They affect how well engineers design from the start.

 Environment reality

 Many early projects look fine until they leave the neat local environment.
-Mainnet behavior, RPC differences, state transitions, and production uncertainty make fundamentals visible very quickly.
+Mainnet behavior, RPC differences, fork tests, state transitions, event logs, and production uncertainty make fundamentals visible very quickly.

 Explanation